 See our full Ergoflex mattress review for more information

 - Our rating: 9.5/10

 Offering a complete lifetime warranty and an amazing 365 night trial period, Nectar is incredibly confident about the mattress that they offer.
 And they have every right to be.
-It’s a comfortable memory foam mattress with amazing motion transfer absorption, meaning that no matter how much you turn in your sleep, your partner won’t feel a thing.
+It’s a comfortable memory foam one with amazing motion transfer absorption, meaning that no matter how much you turn in your sleep, your partner won’t feel a thing.

 See our full Nectar mattress review for more information.

 #3 – Simba (Our Rating = 9.4)

 Unlike our other top picks, the Simba mattress is a hybrid that provides incredible cooling throughout the night.
 Designing their own innerspring (called MiQro) the Simba mattress is built in a way that will push warm air away from the soft, memory foam layer for a comfortable and cool nights sleep.

 See our full Simba mattress review for more information.